katesroad/Microservices-React-Node/notes/section.02.md

     - cons
       - There could be many event sources for comment
-      - We require a presentation services to have a deeper understanding of logic
+      - We are requiring a presentation services to have a deeper understanding of logic

   - Option three:
     make the comment to handle comments related business logic handling